Shuttle/Shuttle.Esb.Samples/Shuttle.DependencyInjection/README.md

 > Add a new `Console Application` to the solution called `Shuttle.DependencyInjection.Server`.

-> Install both the `Shuttle.Esb.Msmq` and `Shuttle.Core.Ninject` nuget packages.
+> Install the `Shuttle.Esb.AzureMQ` nuget package.

-This will provide access to the Msmq `IQueue` implementation and also include the required dependencies.
+This will provide access to the Azure Storage Queues `IQueue` implementation and also include the required dependencies.

-It will also include the Ninject implementation of the container interfaces.

-> Install the `Shuttle.Core.ServiceHost` nuget package.
+> Install the `Shuttle.Core.WorkerService` nuget package.

-This will enable the console application to run as a console or be installed as a Windows service.
+This allows a console application to be hosted as a Windows Service or Systemd Unit while running as a normal console application when debugging.

+> Install the `Shuttle.Core.Ninject` nuget package.

+This will provide access to the Ninject implementation.

 > Add references to both the `Shuttle.DependencyInjection.Messages` and `Shuttle.DependencyInjection.EMail` projects.